littleredcomputer/odex-js/README.md

 // 2.7915447731174936e-12
 ```

-##### Dense Output
+##### Integration callback
-One of the nicest features of ODEX is dense output.
-This allows you to supply
-a callback function that runs during the integration to supply intermediate
+You can supply a callback function that runs during the integration to supply intermediate
 points of the integration as it proceeds.
 The callback function is an optional
 parameter to `solve`, which receives the step number, x0, x1 and y(x1). (x0
 and x1 represent the interval covered in this integration step).